floledermann/stimsrv/README.md

 module.exports = {

-  name: "A small experiment to test visual acuity",
+  name: "A small experiment to test visual acuity using Sloan letters",

   tasks: [